bhoeckendorf/cos-agw_ij/readme.md

   - Logarithmic 8bit
     Logarithmic scaling of images with higher dynamic range to 8bit.

+  - Make Isotropic
+    Scale an image or a volume to isotropic sampling, with bicubic interpolation.

   - Orthogonal Porject
     Fast and memory-friendly maximum intensity projections along X and Y dimensions without turning the volume.